BerzanOrg/aptos-landing-contract/README.md

 An interface for Aptos Landing dApp resides in [`aptos-landing-interface`](https://github.com/berzanxyz/aptos-landing-interface).

+Events and tests are not implemented as this project is very basic.

 ## Clone the repo
 You can run the command below to clone the repo.
 ```sh